1st Soprano – Elizabeth Woods

 2nd Bass – James A. Morgan (Durham Jim/Jim 2)

-Jim went from his role as Head of Music Department in a York school to the Guildhall School of Music and Drama.
+Jim (on the left) went from his role as Head of Music Department in a York school to the Guildhall School of Music and Drama.
 He sang with cathedral choirs in London as well as with the BBC Singers.
 He toured Europe and the USA as a member of the Deller Consort and broadcast as soloist with BBC Radio Orchestra in Songs from the Shows.
 He lives in Durham and works as a singing teacher there as well as in Paris and London.

 2nd Bass – Jon Sims